Long ago, when you bought bud from a black market dealer, the exchange went a little something like this:

 The longer you keep the leftover bits of weed in an unsuitably sized container, the increased cannabinoid degradation it’ll experience.
 Over time, your 30 percent THC, is going to feel like a 5 or 10 percent variety.

 Alternative: Use small jars or specialized weed storage containers to store a few grams.
 If you stash more, keep it in quart jars.
-Choose a container which reduces oxygen exposure.
+Choose a container that reduces oxygen exposure.

 3. The Freezer Experiment